dominikzaczek/ow-react/README.md

 ## Improvements
 I decided to cap the time allocated to this task (180 minutes) to give you a realistic view of my skills.
 There are many things I would like to improve, including:
-1. Implementing more unit tests, specifically mocking tests to use the power of jest
+1. Making the components more reusable
-2. Making the components more reusable and tidying up the folder structure
+2. Improving the responsiveness
 3. Rewriting the challenge in TypeScript

 ## Afterword